 - Water basins exclusively for handwashing have been installed on the build site.

-- Volunteers who are building with us are strongly encouraged to wear a mask or face covering.
+- Volunteers who are building with us must wear a mask or face covering.

 - Tools and personal protective equipment are cleaned and sanitized after each use.